mstephen19/nanolith/README.md

     }
 );

-// Send the stream to the service to be handled. readStream.pipe(await service.createStream());
+// Send the stream to the service thread to be handled. readStream.pipe(await service.createStream());
 ```